Master of Fine Arts

 Students must register in both fall and winter terms regardless of when they are scheduled to defend their thesis.
-Tuition will be adjusted if the thesis completion paperwork has arrived at FGSR in accordance with the deadlines.
+Tuition will be adjusted if the thesis completion paperwork has arrived at FGSR in accordance with the deadlines in the following chart.
 Review the important thesis and registration deadlines at the end of your program.

 Up to one month before the exhibition is installed and the final oral exam takes place, the student makes an appointment with the Graduate Advisor (Dawn McLean) to discuss final steps.

-MDes students document their work and prepare their thesis document.
+MFA students document their work and prepare their thesis support document according to these instructions: Thesis Preparation.
 The thesis document will be up-loaded to the University of Alberta, Education and Research Archive (ERA) with help from the Graduate Advisor.